 The AIWC Cologne enjoys associate member status with Amerika Haus NRW e.V.
 As such, AIWCC members are invited to a variety of free events hosted by Amerika Haus throughout the NRW region including their July 4th celebration on the Rhine River.
 AmerikaHaus NRW e.V. is a certified EducationUSA center.
 They offer free virtual assistance to all interested students and their parents regarding studying or research possibilities in the US.

 We are a proud member of FAWCO!
-As part of Region 5, we have a strong network of sister clubs who meet annually in November offering us the opportunity to meet like-minded women from clubs throughout Germany and Austria.
-But this is just the tip of the iceberg… From UN involvement to programs for youth, education scholarships, advocacy on behalf of US citizens overseas, workshops on global issues impacting women and children, and So Much More!
+As part of Region 5, we have a strong network of sister clubs who meet annually in November, offering us the opportunity to meet like-minded women from clubs throughout Germany and Austria.
+But this is just the tip of the iceberg.
+FAWCO offers UN involvement, programs for youth, education scholarships, advocacy on behalf of US citizens overseas, workshops on global issues impacting women and children, and much more!

 With the simple idea of connecting civic-minded women who share common interests, the American Women’s Club of Cologne (AWCC) was founded by fellow Americans, Nona Andrews and Regina Barion, in 1961.
 We have grown and adapted with the times.
 Today, grounded in our American roots with an international membership, we are called the American International Women’s Club of Cologne (AIWCC).

-Take a walk through our story and see how our club has and continues to be a part of the fabric of Cologne through our History Timeline below or view the PDF: Our First 50 Years.
+Take a walk through our story and see how our club has been, and continues to be, a part of the fabric of Cologne through our History Timeline below or view the PDF: Our First 50 Years.